lillianparis/employee-tracker/README.md

 ```

 ## Usage
-This webpage offers ease of use for organizing employees.
+This webpage oofers a simple way to organize an employeers employees.
+This command- line application is simple and straighforward.

 ## Contribution
 This webpage was developed by: Lillian Paris